On the conductor of cohomological transforms: Examples and applications

-By the Riemann Hypothesis~\cite{weilii} (taking into account the Tate twist) the sheaf $\sheaf{G}$ is mixed of weight $\leq 0$, while $\sheaf{G}_i$ is mixed of weight $\leq i-1$.
-The trace function of $\sheaf{G}$, by the proper base change theorem (see Proposition~\ref{pr-etale}, (4)) and the Grothendieck-Lefschetz trace formula, is
+By the Riemann Hypothesis~\cite{weilii} (taking into account the Tate twist) the sheaves $\sheaf{G}_i$ are mixed of weight $\leq i-1$ and in particular $\sheaf{G}$ is mixed of weight $\leq 0$.
+By the proper base change theorem (see Proposition~\ref{pr-etale}, (4)) and the Grothendieck-Lefschetz trace formula, the trace function of $\sheaf{G}$ is

 for $x\in \Fq$.